Human rights in Israel: Elections, political parties, and representation

 According to the 2015 US Department of State report on Israel, "The law provides citizens the ability to choose their government in free and fair periodic elections based on universal and equal suffrage, and citizens exercised this ability."
 Elections held in March 2015 were considered free and fair by observers.
 A change in the electoral threshold was criticized as limiting representation of small parties, particularly affecting the Arab minority.
 This resulted in the four Arab-majority parties uniting into one faction, the Joint List, which won 13 seats and became the third-largest faction in the Knesset.
 Most Palestinians in the Israeli-occupied territories live under Israeli occupation and are not Israeli citizens.
 They are not allowed to vote in Israel.

+The Basic Law: The Knesset (1958) and the amendments that followed prevent a party list from running for election to the Knesset if its objectives or actions include the "negation of the existence of the State of Israel as the state of the Jewish people".
+The Israeli legal center Adalah states that "this law obstructs the free exercise of political rights, including the rights to political speech and participation.
+It is often used to try to prevent Arab political parties and parliamentarians from seeking to alter the character of the state through democratic means, for example, to a state based on full civil and national equality that does not grant preference to one national group over the other, and even to block debate on such proposals."

 Women faced significant cultural barriers in political parties representing conservative religious movements and, to a lesser degree, the Arab minority.
 In the 2015 election, the 120-member Knesset had 29 female members and 15 Arab members.
 Three women were appointed to the cabinet, and for the first time, an Arab Israeli chaired a permanent committee.